Hi, we’re Susan and Ryan, and we’re vegans!

 Of course we love vegan businesses and support them whenever we can.
 But we also support non-vegan restaurants that offer good vegan options, just as we support non-vegan businesses who offer vegan shoes, cosmetics, and other goods.
 Basically, we support anything that makes it easier for people to choose cruelty-free vegan options instead of non-vegan ones.

 So ethical vegans, healthy vegans, tree-hugging-vegans, whole-food-plant-based-vegans, part-time vegans, aspiring vegans and the veg-curious are all welcome.
 We look forward to engaging and learning with anyone who is sincerely interested.
 Please feel free to email us with comments or questions, especially topics you’d like us to cover in future posts: email@example.com or firstname.lastname@example.org

 Thanks for reading.
 Peace and love to all who live.

 Susan and Ryan

 P.S.
-Ryan here, just wanted to add one more thing -- Susan has won over 60 awards for her vegan cooking and baking, including three Best of Shows at the Orange County, CA Fair (2010, 2012, & 2015), plus ribbons at the National Pie Championships in Orlando, FL (2nd Place in 2011 and 3rd Place in 2014).
+Ryan here, just wanted to add one more thing -- Susan has won over 60 awards for her vegan cooking and baking, including three Best of Shows at the Orange County, CA Fair (2010, 2012, & 2015), plus ribbons at the National Pie Championships in Orlando, FL (2nd Place in 2011, 3rd Place in 2014, and 3rd Place in 2017.
 All of her wins were for vegan food entered directly against non-vegan food.